mykshtompel/final_demo/README.md

 aws_access_key_id = YOUR AWS ACCESS KEY ID
 aws_secret_access_key = YOUR AWS SECRET ACCESS KEY

-#### Steps for environment "dev"
+#### Steps for development environment
-- Copy terraform project to your github repo to branch "develop" (backend "s3" for "dev" in file ./terraform/terraform.tf should be uncommented)
+- Copy terraform project to your github repo to branch "develop" (backend "s3" for "dev" in ./terraform/terraform.tf file should be uncommented)

-- Comment backend "s3" for "dev" and "prod" in file ./terraform/terraform.tf
+- Comment backend "s3" for "dev" and "prod" in ./terraform/terraform.tf file

-- Go to the directory ./terraform on your local machine and run:
+- Go to ./terraform directory on your local machine and run:

 terraform init
 terraform apply -target=module.s3_terraform_state --var-file=./config/dev.tfvars

-- Uncomment backend "s3" for "dev" in file ./terraform/terraform.tf
+- Uncomment backend "s3" for "dev" in ./terraform/terraform.tf file

-- Go to the directory ./terraform and run (use your ./terraform/config/secret.tfvars):
+- Go to ./terraform directory and run (use your ./terraform/config/secret.tfvars):

 terraform init
 terraform apply -target=module.elastic_container_registry --var-file=./config/dev.tfvars